Beginner guide

 Where Did It Come From?

-The original game had no special roles — just Citizens and Mafia.
-Over time, players added roles like the Sheriff (who can investigate players), the Doctor (who can save someone), and dozens more.
+The game was invented in 1986 by Dimitry Davidoff, a psychology student at Moscow State University.
+He designed it as a thought experiment about informed minorities versus uninformed majorities.
+The original version was called "Mafia" and had no special roles — just Villagers and Werewolves (originally themed as citizens and mafia).
+Over time, players added roles like the Seer (who can investigate players), the Doctor (who can save someone), and dozens more.

-Today it's played worldwide — in Russian mafia clubs, at American house parties, on Korean variety shows, and in Iranian cafes where it's a cultural phenomenon.
+Today it's played worldwide — in Russian clubs, at American house parties, on Korean variety shows, and in Iranian cafes where it's a cultural phenomenon.

 Why People Love It